How to Get Freelance Clients: 8 Tips to Bring in Business

 Get referrals by word of mouth.

-Freelancers Talking To One Another
+Freelancers Talking to One Another

 This one is should go without saying, but it is recommended by someone you’ve worked with is the best and most effective way to land clients.